scalawithcats/scala-with-cats/src/pages/codata/scala.md

 Once again we could make this a `final` method.
 In this case it's probably more justified as it's difficult to imagine a more efficient implementation.

 Data and codata are both realized in Scala as variations of the same language features of classes and objects.
-This means that, when implemented, each can have properties of the other.
-We cannot, for example, define an algebraic data type without also defining names for the fields within the data and thus defining destructors.
+This means we can define types that have properties of both data and codata.
+We have actually already done this.
+When we define data we must define names for the fields within the data, thus defining destructors.
 This is the same in most languages, which don't make a hard distinction between data and codata.

 Part of the appeal, I think, of classes and objects is that they can express so many conceptually different abstractions with the same language constructs.
 This gives them a surface appearance of simplicity; it seems we need to learn only one abstraction to solve a huge of number of coding problems.
 However this apparent simplicity hides real complexity, as this variety of uses forces us to reverse engineer the conceptual intention from the code.